ropensci/roweb3/content/blog/2022-09-08-contributing/index.md

 * [Use Cases](https://ropensci.org/usecases/): check how our R packages or resources have been used.

-* [Technical Notes](https://ropensci.org/technotes/): browse our technical notes to see packages updates, how-to and examples.
+* [Blog](/blog/): browse our technical notes to see packages updates, how-to and examples.
+You can find articles written by our community members.
+If you feel inspired, our [guide explains how to contribute a blog post](https://blogguide.ropensci.org/).

 * [rOpenSci Packages: Development, Maintenance, and Peer Review](https://devguide.ropensci.org/): this book contains our guidelines for creating and testing R packages and our process for peer review.